p-rivero/DiscordAudioStream/README.md

 Similarly, you may be an advanced user who wants to step up your Discord streams by using OBS.
 While you can stream the OBS video output easily, it's not possible to stream the audio without configuring an advanced audio setup.

-If any of these are true, this utility may be for you.
+If any of these are true, this tool may be for you.

 ## Does it only work for Discord?

-Not at all, you can use this utility with any video conferencing software that allows screen-sharing a specific window.
+Not at all, you can use this tool with any video conferencing software that allows screen-sharing a specific window.

 However, keep in mind that this utility has been built and tested only for Discord, so some of the steps below will be different and you may encounter errors.